 It ensures availability of useful content on the web pages.

 Always follow a White Hat SEO tactic and do not try to fool your site visitors.
 Be honest and you will definitely get something more.

 An SEO tactic, is considered as Black Hat or Spamdexing if it has the following features:

 Attempting ranking improvements that are disapproved by the search engines and/or involve deception.

 Redirecting users from a page that is built for search engines to one that is more human friendly.

 Redirecting users to a page that was different from the page the search engine ranked.

 Serving one version of a page to search engine spiders/bots and another version to human visitors.
 This is called Cloaking SEO tactic.

-Repeating keywords in the Meta tags, and using keywords that are unrelated to the site's content.
-This is called Meta tag stuffing.
+Repeating keywords in the metatags, and using keywords that are unrelated to the website content.
+This is called metatag stuffing.

-Always be away to adopt any of the above Black Hat tactic to improve the rank of your site.
-Search engines are smart enough to identify all the above proprieties of your site and ultimately you are not going to get anything.
+Always stay away from any of the above Black Hat tactics to improve the rank of your site.
+Search engines are smart enough to identify all the above properties of your site and ultimately you are not going to get anything.